adrian-miasik/unity-pomodoro-docs/docfx_project/documents/how-to-use-custom-audio.md

 Custom audio support has been added in `v2.5.0`.
 If you are using an older version of the application, please update your application to access and use this functionality.
+Note: This functionality is only available on Desktop Platforms: Windows, Mac, and Linux.

 1. Locate the `StreamingAssets` folder for your platform:
 	- Windows